-40 MONTH, 3,405 HOUR
+44 MONTH, 3,405 HOUR

-DOCTOR OF ACUPUNCTURE with a CHINESE HERBAL MEDICINE SPECIALIZATION DEGREE (DACCHM)
+DOCTOR OF ACUPUNCTURE with a CHINESE HERBAL MEDICINE SPECIALIZATION DEGREE (DAcCHM)

-The DAcCHM is a dual degree (or can be a completers degree) program that combines the MAcCHM Program 3,075 hours plus the PD Program of 330 hours for the combined total of 3,405 hours, 182 credits and 40 months for the Doctor of Acupuncture with a Chinese Herbal Medicine specialization (DAcCHM) Degree ("" denotes Accelerated schedule timeframe)
+The DAcCHM is a dual degree (or can be a completers degree) program that combines the MAcCHM Program 3,075 hours plus the PD Program of 330 hours for the combined total of 3,405 hours, 182 credits and 44 months\ for the Doctor of Acupuncture with a Chinese Herbal Medicine specialization (DAcCHM) Degree ("\" denotes Accelerated schedule timeframe)

-DAcCHM requires the equivalent of the nine trimesters of the MAcCHM degree plus the addition of the 10th trimester.
+DAcCHM requires the equivalent of the nine trimesters of the MAcCHM degree plus the addition of the $10^{th}$ and $11^{th}$ trimesters.

-YEAR 4 TRIMESTER 10
+YEAR 4 TRIMESTERS 10 & 11

-The DAcCHM program encompasses all of the course work required in the nine trimesters of the MAcCHM program and adds 330 hours of professional doctorate training.
-The 180 hours of didactic course work encompasses Advanced Internal Medicine Treatment of Disease, Advanced Integrative Biomedical and TCM Diagnosis, Integrative Collaborative Medicine, Research Literacy and Evidence-Informed Practice, and Professional Development courses.
+The DAcCHM program encompasses all of the coursework required in the nine trimesters of the MAcCHM program and adds 330 hours of professional doctorate training.
+The 180 hours of didactic coursework encompasses Integrative Biomedical and TCM Diagnosis, Integrative Collaborative Medicine, Research Literacy and Evidence-Informed Practice, and electives from one or more of the following specialties: Oncology, Gynecology, and Classic Chinese Medicine.